madebits/madebits.github.io/blog/2016/2016-02-24-Key-Derivation-Functions.md

 If you can afford it, reprocess old encrypted data or stored `keys` regularly over time to using bigger costs.
 This is of use only for data you are sure no one else has already a copy.
 One way to re-process massive encrypted data, it to use the KDF `key` to encrypt another random *key* you use for the actual encryption.
 Then only the encryption key of the data needed to be re-encrypted during reprocessing.

 Offer users guidance to select long (and relatively random) passwords, for example by combining together different ways of password creation (words from a dictionary, file CSHs, user provided text, biometry, etc).
+Do not restrict maximum password length.

 <ins class='nfooter'><a id='fnext' href='#blog/2016/2016-02-17-Sharing-Local-Folders-Over-Remote-Desktop.md'>Sharing Local Folders Over Remote Desktop</a></ins>